weaveworks/weave-gitops-private/docs/weps/WEP-002-Weave-gitops-recover.md

 The operations against the GitServer will be performed using the users credentials from the machine where `wego app add` is executed.
 In future phases, we will require SSH keys and/or API tokens stored as secrets within the cluster to perform these operations.

-Additional `wego app add` invocations using the same cluster and wego repo will
+Additional `wego app add` invocations using the same cluster and wego app repo will